So how can you turn the threat posed by new channels and technology into an opportunity to improve customer loyalty and satisfaction?

 3. Build loyalty and increase sales

-The ability to integrate an SMS service with your company’s CRM, marketing automation, or business systems makes it simple to tailor campaigns to different segments in your customer base.
+The ability to integrate an SMS service with your company’s CRM, marketing automation, loyalty system makes it simple to tailor campaigns to different segments in your customer base.
 Using these segmenting possibilities lets you send sale campaigns, event invitations, and new product information or inspiration to many different customer groups in one go.
 Similarly, you can send individualized offers like loyalty club sales and other personalized offers with precision, right to your customers phones.
 The more relevant your campaigns are, the more customer loyalty you’ll build for your brand with every SMS.

 4. Order confirmations and delivery notices